was111607/leb-full/docs/developer/egp.rst

 * EGP.sif is the default name for the unified application image, this can be changed if required.
 * The following command will push an image.
 * If the default build directory was changed previously for EGP_base.sif and EGP.sif, replace it in the following command with the correct installation directory.
-* "example_tag" is the tag for the image container which the users will download when pulling the image.
-This should be changed, so the associated image is pulled using the new tag.
+* "0.1" Is the default image tag for which the users will download as they will reference this when pulling the image.
+This can be changed, with the associated image pulled using the new tag.

   ::

-    singularity push $HOME/local_enterobase_home/local_enterobase/EGP.sif library://enterobase/default/egp:example_tag
+    singularity push $HOME/local_enterobase_home/local_enterobase/EGP.sif library://enterobase/default/egp:0.1

 The access token may occasionally expire after a particular time period.
 Before signing and pushing new containers, it is required to generate another token and key by following the above steps up to and including pasting the new access token at the prompt.